 America is currently suffering from a new form of CEO Phishing that combines impersonation with the large-scale farming of personal tax information.

-Just last week an employee payroll manager at Scotty’s Brewhouse was unfortunate enough to respond to a request from his boss for the W-2 forms of his 4,000 employees neatly arranged in PDF format.
+An employee payroll manager at Scotty’s Brewhouse was unfortunate enough to respond to a request from his boss for the W-2 forms of his 4,000 employees neatly arranged in PDF format.
 Of course, it wasn’t his boss at all but a well-timed example of CEO Phishing combined with W-2 fraud.

 Personable and approachable bosses are those who weed out the most potential attacks so promote communication and let your teams know what you will never ask for via email.